jaredhanson/passport-openidconnect/README.md

 ```

 The second route processes the authentication response, when the OP redirects
-the user back to the app's redirect URL:
+the user back to the app:

 ```js
 app.get('/cb',